 The war in Bosnia-Herzegovina has cost up to 200,000 or more lives.
 As many as three million have been driven from their homes and tens of thousands are missing.

-On 24 July Karadzic and Mladic are indicted by the International Criminal Tribunal for the Former Yugoslavia at The Hague on 16 counts, including genocide, crimes against humanity, crimes against civilians and places of worship, the siege of Sarajevo, and the taking of UN peacekeepers as hostages and human shields.
+On 24 July Mladic and Karadzic are indicted by the International Criminal Tribunal for the Former Yugoslavia at The Hague on 16 counts, including genocide, crimes against humanity, crimes against civilians and places of worship, the siege of Sarajevo, and the taking of UN peacekeepers as hostages and human shields.

-They are charged separately on 14 November for the genocide at Srebrenica, which is described by one of the tribunal judges as having included events that were "truly scenes from hell, written on the darkest pages of human history."
+They are charged separately on 16 November for the genocide at Srebrenica, which is described by one of the tribunal judges as having included events that were "truly scenes from hell, written on the darkest pages of human history".

 1996 - The International Criminal Tribunal for the Former Yugoslavia issues international arrest warrants for Karadzic and Mladic on 11 July.

 Mladic is dismissed as commander of the Bosnian-Serb Army.
 He moves to a town in the Republika Srpska.
-Karadzic steps down as president of the Republika Srpska and as head of the Serbian Democratic Party of Bosnia-Herzegovina on 19 July.
+Karadzic steps down as president of the Republika Srpska and as head of the Serbian Democratic Party (SDP) on 19 July.

 1997 - Mladic crosses the border into Serbia, where the Milosevic administration provides a safe haven.
 He stays in military facilities at Rajac and Stragari and is attended by a permanent retinue of about 10 bodyguards, a driver and a cook.
 He also spends time at his family home in the Serbian capital of Belgrade.